 Eating Disorder Management

 Wendy evaluates and treats patients with eating disorders and disordered eating including: Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder, female and male competitive athletes, picky eaters, failure to thrive, menstrual irregularities, PCOS, and children/teens with anxiety, depression, OCD.
 As a Board Certified Specialist in Sports Dietetics who works with high performance athletes, Wendy specializes in the treatment of eating disorders in athletes.
 She is able to help athletes improve their nutrition to maximize performance including improving endurance, energy, recovery, and strength plus working to prevent injury.
 She is well versed in Family Based Treatment (FBT), and works together with your treatment team to help in the recovery process.
 She works with children, adolescents and adults, individually or as a family.
 Eating disorders are complex and require the help from not only a nutritionist, but also a therapist and physician as well.

 Making changes can be overwhelming.
 My aim would be to start slowly, one step at a time, in a way that would feel comfortable and safe for you.
 A focus is spent rebuilding one’s relationship with food, with the hope of helping to achieve “food freedom” and lasting, sustainable recovery.
 Wendy works specifically on helping to alleviate “orthorexic” eating (obsession with eating “clean” or “healthy”) which can become physically and psychologically debilitating.
 For more about orthorexia, please visit this blog post, “Moving Beyond Brown Rice.”

-Wendy is a co-author of “How to Nourish Your Child Through an Eating Disorder: A Simple, Plate-by-Plate Approach to Reestablishing a Healthy Relationship with Food,” forthcoming from The Experiment Publishers in Spring 2018.
+Wendy is a co-author of “How to Nourish Your Child Through an Eating Disorder: A Simple, Plate-by-Plate Approach to Reestablishing a Healthy Relationship with Food,” published by The Experiment Publishers July 2018.
 This book describes her “Plate-by-Plate” approach, which is an easy-to-implement visual approach that demonstrates balanced meals —designed to set kids and teens on a path toward permanent recovery.
-The plate-by-plate method is rooted in the leading psychological approach to ED, family-based treatment (FBT), which enables parents to treat their child at home rather than send them to an expensive in-patient program.
-Paired with therapy, this essential guide covers everything parents need to know about nutrition, plus the warning signs and potential health risks, how to talk about weight changes and set goals for treatment, how to navigating challenging mealtimes, and eventually, how to get back to normal.
+The plate-by-plate approach is rooted in the leading psychological approach to ED, family-based treatment (FBT), which enables parents to treat their child at home rather than send them to an expensive in-patient program.
+“How to Nourish Your Child Through an Eating Disorder,” covers everything parents need to know about nutrition, plus the warning signs and potential health risks, when to bench your child from exercise, how set goals for treatment, how to navigating challenging mealtimes, and eventually, how to get back to normal.

 DURING A SESSION:

 During a session, we will discuss your symptoms, current concerns, and goals.
 I will review your medical and weight history (including growth curve is a child/adolescent), exercise routine, medications and supplements, and of course will review your overall nutritional foundation.
 We will explore whether your energy consumption matches your energy expenditure, whether your diet is balanced, how frequently you are eating throughout the day, your dietary quality as well as your consistency.
 We will also explore other concerns that may come up, such as whether there are “good” foods and “bad” foods, rituals around eating, and/or the avoidance of certain food groups.
 Using a collaborative approach, we will then come up with a game plan.
 This may include nutritional guidelines, recommendations, and/or a detailed meal plan.